See more Indigenous Arts of North America

 The Native Arts Artist-in-Residence program is an 8-month residency that explores contemporary Indigenous perspectives through the creative process.
 The studio, located within the Indigenous Arts of North America Art Galleries, provides artists with an opportunity to develop their work alongside DAM visitors through a series of public engagement experiences.

-The 2021-2022 resident is Steven J. Yazzie, a multidisciplinary artist who lives and works in Denver.
+The 2022-2023 resident is Chelsea Kaiah (Ute and Apache), a multidisciplinary artist who lives and works in Denver.

 The Indigenous Arts of North America Collection

 Artworks from this gallery are a part of the Denver Art Museum's Indigenous Arts of North America collection.
 The DAM was one of the first art museums in the nation to collect Indigenous Arts from North America.
 As early as 1925, the DAM recognized and valued the fine aesthetic qualities of Native arts, when many other institutions only valued them as anthropological material.
 Today, the collection consists of over 18,000 objects by artists from over 250 Indigenous nations.